rmaxkane/Practic/README.md

-# Practic
+# Practice
-For eneral testing and gitflow practice
+For general testing and gitflow practice